jesskruse/Mural-Recommendation-API/README.md

 # Example

-* <span dir="">Student adds the sticky note “How do I save up for a car?” in the MURAL board under the category “Financial” </span>
+* <span dir="">Student adds the sticky note “How do I save up for a car?” in the Mural board under the category “Financial” </span>
 * ![image.png](uploads/61a19656cd50c11267a18d7db374c382/image.png)
 * <span dir="">Export sticky notes into CSV files, the files show useful properties such as text, area, and tags that can be used to analyze in further steps.</span>
 * ![image.png](uploads/d87b950c2d509529b81a81ad2e63e888/image.png)